bbbdragon/python-pype-lang/README.md

 ```
 _ refers to the previous value, and is sort of an "identity function", or placeholder for merge_ls_dct_no_key, since this function takes two arguments.

 In the final step, we want to iterate through every JSON in the list values, and extract the 'name' value.
 We can do this by running another map.
 When a map runs on a dictionary we apply the expression to the values.
-For clarity, we will use the build_pype function to loop through the list and extract the name value from the JSON:
+For clarity, we could use the build_pype function to loop through the list and extract the name value from the JSON:
 ```
 from pype.helpers import merge_ls_dct_no_key
 from pype import build_pype as bp